botlabs-gg/yagpdb-docs-v2/content/moderation/verification.md

 ### Alt Reporting

-If a new user who verifies is detected as an alt, but none of their associated accounts have been banned, YAGPDB will send a log to the verification log channel if specified, identifying the new user as an alt and listing other users who verified at the same IP.
+If a new user who verifies is detected as an alt but none of their associated accounts have been banned, YAGPDB will send a log to the verification log channel if specified, identifying the new user as an alt and listing other users who verified at the same IP address.

 ### Disable Alt Detection Globally